pantheon-systems/documentation/source/_docs/global-cdn.md

 Check the current state of DNS propagation from different parts of the world using this free web tool <a href="https://www.whatsmydns.net/">https://www.whatsmydns.net/</a>
 </div>

-4. If your site relied on the www-redirector provided on our Legacy service, you will need to [redirect incoming requests within `wp-config.php` or `settings.php`](/docs/guides/launch/redirects/) (replace `example.com`).
+4. If your site relied on the www-redirector provided on our Legacy service, you will need to [redirect incoming requests within `wp-config.php` or `settings.php`](/docs/guides/launch/redirects/).

 For more information on HTTPS see our detailed docs on the [Let's Encrypt HTTPS solution](/docs/free-https).